DragonSenses/Curiosity/Rust/ch-4/ch04-03-slices.md

     s.len()
 ```

-We now have a way to find out the index of the end of the first word in the string, but there’s a problem.
-We’re returning a `usize` on its own, but it’s only a meaningful number in the context of the `&String`.
-In other words, because it’s a separate value from the `String`, there’s no guarantee that it will still be valid in the future.
+We now have a way to find out the index of the end of the first word in the string, but there's a problem.
+We're returning a `usize` on its own, but it's only a meaningful number in the context of the `&String`.
+In other words, because it's a separate value from the `String`, there's no guarantee that it will still be valid in the future.

 Consider the program in Listing 4-8 that uses the `first_word` function from Listing 4-7.